Social support: Online social support

 Online support can be similar to face-to-face social support, but may also offer convenience, anonymity, and non-judgmental interactions.
 Online sources such as social media may be less redundant sources of social support for users with relatively little in-person support compared to persons with high in-person support.
 Online sources may be especially important as potential social support resources for individuals with limited offline support, and may be related to physical and psychological well-being.
 However, socially isolated individuals may also be more drawn to computer-mediated vs. in-person forms of interaction, which may contribute to bidirectional associations between online social activity and isolation or depression.

 Support sought through social media can also provide users with emotional comfort that relates them to others while creating awareness about particular health issues.
-Research conducted by Winzelberg et al. evaluated an online support group for women with breast cancer finding participants were able to form fulfilling supportive relationships in an asynchronous format and this form of support proved to be effective in reducing participants' scores on depression, perceived stress, and cancer-related trauma measures.
+Research conducted by Winzelberg et al. evaluated an online support group for women with breast cancer finding participants were able to form fulfilling supportive relationships in an asynchronous format and this form of support proved to be effective in reducing participants' scores on depression, perceived stress, cancer-related trauma measures, and even IVF treatments.
 This type of online communication can increase the ability to cope with stress.
 Social support through social media is potentially available to anyone with Internet access and allows users to create relationships and receive encouragement for a variety of issues, including rare conditions or circumstances.

 Coulson claims online support groups provide a unique opportunity for health professionals to learn about the experiences and views of individuals.
 This type of social support can also benefit users by providing them with a variety of information.
 Seeking informational social support allows users to access suggestions, advice, and information regarding health concerns or recovery.
 Many need social support, and its availability on social media may broaden access to a wider range of people in need.
 Both experimental and correlational research have indicated that increased social network site use can lead to greater perceived social support and increased social capital, both of which predict enhanced well-being.

 An increasing number of interventions aim to create or enhance social support in online communities.
-While preliminary data often suggest such programs may be well-received by users and may yield benefits, additional research is needed to more clearly establish the effectiveness of many such interventions.
+While preliminary data often suggest such programs may be well received by users and may yield benefits, additional research is needed to more clearly establish the effectiveness of many such interventions.